learn-co-curriculum/ds-linear-regression-project-axi/README.md

 """
 ```

-## 5. Interpret the Final Model
+# 5. Interpret the Final Model

-Below, we display the coefficients and intercept for the final model:
+Display the coefficients and intercept for the final model:

 ```python